-The Council of Mortgage Lenders advise that purchasers should not rely on a lenders valuation report alone, which will only highlight elements that affect the mortgage, but should also obtain a survey from a RICS Chartered Surveyor, who will act in the purchaser's best interests and provide independent expert advice, giving you peace of mind.
+The Council of Mortgage Lenders advises that purchasers should not rely on a lenders valuation report alone, which will only highlight elements that affect the mortgage but should also obtain a survey from a RICS , Royal Institute of Chartered Surveyor member, who will act in the purchaser's best interests and provide independent expert advice, giving you peace of mind.

-Our expert team, will gladly be able to assist you with any questions, whether that be related to your home report, mortgage valuations or a homebuyers survey.
+Our expert team will gladly be able to assist you with any questions, whether that be related to your home report, mortgage valuations or a homebuyers survey.

 Type of Service: